 A long-time agile coach specializing in software architecture, Mario Cardinal is the co-founder of Slingboards Lab, a software publisher that empowers people to achieve their priorities.
 An experimenter and an entrepreneur, he love to seize the opportunities that emerge from the unexpected.
 For ten consecutive years, he received the Most Valuable Professional (MVP) award from Microsoft.
 MVP status is awarded to credible technology experts who are among the very best community members willing to share their experience to helping others realize their potential.
 An experienced Scrum practitioner, he has spent more than 20 years designing large-scale information systems.
 He is the author of the book "Executable Specifications with Scrum".
 His friends like to describe him as someone who can extract the essence of a complicated situation, sort out the core ideas from the incidental distractions and provide a summary that is easy to understand.

-For the past 3 years I've been the Product Manager for Mobile Apps and Emerging Platforms at the Canadian Broadcasting Corporation.
-My portfolio has included apps on all platforms from iOS to BlackBerry and everything in between, on devices that fit in your pocket to consoles that sit on your shelf.
-I've specialized in the Mobile space since the early consumer-facing days launching the mobile arm for MTV, the first true multi platform launch in Canada.
-2014 highlights included high profile app product launches for CBC Sochi 2014 (iOS/Android/Windows), CBC FIFA 2014 (iOS/Android) and relaunches of CBC News and CBC Radio aligned with Apple's iOS 8 and iPhone 6 launches.
-Next up: relaunching CBC News and CBC Radio for Android Lollipop using Material Design.
-I've been a speaker at the Canadian Wireless Trade Show, Mobile Monday Toronto (MARS) and at CBC's Media & Technology Conference, as well as countless internal lunch & learn presentations.
+Leonard Cervantes is the Product Manager for Mobile Apps and Emerging Platforms at the Canadian Broadcasting Corporation.
+Len has lived in the Mobile space since the early days of shortcodes, ringtones and WAP sites on feature phones.
+After launching the mobile arm for MTV Canada (the first truly multi-platform broadcast channel in the country), Len took his talents to the CBC to manage a portfolio of apps on all platforms from iOS to BlackBerry and everything in between, on devices that fit in your pocket to consoles that sit on your shelf.
+2014 highlights included high-profile app product launches for CBC Sochi 2014 (iOS/Android/Windows), CBC FIFA 2014 (iOS/Android) and relaunches of CBC News and CBC Radio aligned with Apple's iOS 8 and iPhone 6 launches.
+The year was capped off with the relaunching CBC News and CBC Radio for Android 5.0 Lollipop using Material Design.
+Who knows what 2015 will bring (well, Len does.)
+Len's focus is on effective Product Management, Team Building, Diversity and the intersection between Technology and Philanthropy.

 James Chambers is a senior software developer who pulls no punches when talking about the tech he works with on a daily basis.
 His presentations are founded in his daily experiences from the trenches, but he keeps things moving fast and relatable.
 Employed at Imaginet on a team of awesome-makers, he is a Microsoft MVP in ASP.NET/ISS and has a passion for mentoring other developers, aged 10 and up, and recently published Bootstrapping MVC (LeanPub, 2014).
 James is lucky husband, proud father and active in the community raising funds to alleviate poverty, provide clean drinking water to children and to help find a cure for Juvenile Diabetes.